-- Students are responsible for the general care of the Chromebook they use in each class. - If Chromebook damage occurs and is deemed intentional by principal or his designee, the student will face disciplinary action. - Cords, cables and removable storage devices should be inserted carefully into the Chromebook. - Students should never carry Chromebook while the screen is open. - Chromebook screens can be damaged if subjected to rough treatment.
+- Students are responsible for the general care of the Chromebook they use in each class. - If Chromebook damage occurs and is deemed intentional by Principal or his designee, the student may face disciplinary action. - Cords, cables and removable storage devices should be inserted carefully into the Chromebook. - Students should never carry Chromebook while the screen is open. - Students are not to charge other electronics using the Chromebook.
+This dramatically shortens the battery life of the device. - Chromebook screens can be damaged if subjected to rough treatment.
 The screens are particularly sensitive to damage from excessive pressure. - Do not lean on the top of the Chromebook when it is closed. - Do not place anything near the Chromebook that could put pressure on the screen. - Do not poke the screen with your fingernail or with a pen. - Do not place anything on the keyboard before closing the lid (ex. pens or papers). - Students are responsible for their ethical and educational use of the technology resources of MCSD.
 Each student and parent will be required to follow the required Netbook User Agreement and the MCSD Acceptable Use Policy, as well as all other MCSD policies. - MCSD has purchased filtering software which is designed to help monitor internet usage and all websites that are accessed.
 This software blocks inappropriate sites and also logs a history of every site that each user accesses.
 If a site gets by the filter, MCSD can immediately add it to the filter to be blocked.
 This software monitors and filters websites when the student is not on the school network.
-Students who attempt to find inappropriate sites will be redirected to the principal's office for disciplinary actions. - Transmission of any material that is in violation of any federal or state law is prohibited.
-This includes, but is not limited to the following: confidential information, copyrighted material, threatening or obscene material and computer viruses.
+Students who attempt to find inappropriate sites will be redirected to the Principal's office for disciplinary actions. - Transmission of any material that is in violation of any federal or state law is prohibited.
+This includes, but is not limited to the following: confidential information, copyrighted material, threatening or obscene material and computer viruses. - Any attempt to repair, reconfigure the netbook, alter data or files of another user will be considered an act of vandalism and subject to disciplinary action.

-- Any attempt to repair, reconfigure the netbook, alter data or files of another user will be considered an act of vandalism and subject to disciplinary action. - Teachers have a right to manage and/or restrict student use of the netbook, software and internet within the confines of their classroom.
+• Teachers have a right to manage and/or restrict student use of the netbook, software and internet within the confines of their classroom.